Methods of Taking Fish

 - By the use of cast nets in the South and Northeast regions, in Citrus County, and in the Southwest Region, except that possession or use of cast nets in waters adjoining Saddle Creek Fish Management Area, Polk County, confined by Morgan Combee Road, U.S. Highway 92 and Fish Hatchery Road are prohibited.

 - Using a bow and light at night.
 Night bowfishing tournaments do not require a permit in the Northwest Region.

 - By netting and impounding at night from Sept.
 1 to May 1 in specified waters of Northwest Florida.
 Nets used to take nongame fish (typically suckers) in these specified waters must be less than 100 feet in length, have a minimum 3-inch stretched mesh and shall be continuously attended to ensure immediate release of any trapped game fish.
-Contact the Northwest Regional office for details.
+Contact the Northwest Regional office for details (see Introduction).

 - For personal use by any person possessing a valid freshwater fishing license by the use of not more than one slat basket or one wire trap, made as specified in Rule 68A-23.003, FAC, and used only in those waters where use of wire traps or slat baskets is permitted for commercial purposes.
 Refer to the “Commercial Freshwater Fisheries Rules and Regulation Summary.”
 Passive fishing gear such as slat baskets or wire baskets must be clearly and legibly marked with the harvester’s name and address while being used or possessed in or upon waters of the state.

 - Spearfishing: Use of any hand or mechanically propelled, single or multi-pronged spear or lance, barbed or barbless, to harvest or attempt to harvest any marine species while diving in freshwater is prohibited.